Mariners vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 52 hits with eight doubles, a triple, nine home runs and 25 walks.
-He has driven in 25 runs with five stolen bases.
+- Gleyber Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (54 total hits).
+He's also swiped five bases.

-- Torres hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 outings he is batting .317 with three home runs, two walks and four RBI.
+- Torres brings a nine-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .310 with three home runs, two walks and four RBI.

 Torres Recent Games